TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Wandering Through Paris, the City of Dreams

-Students in Paris, Seine river
+Students hanging out in Paris, along the Seine river.

-Students are hanging out along the Seine.
+Students are always hanging out along the Seine on a nice day.

 Once I had finished class for the week, I had an ever-increasing list of museums to visit, neighborhoods to explore, cafes to sit in, parks to run around, and bars to frequent.
 Read as many books about Paris as you can.
 Talk to as many locals and other foreigners living there as you can.
-You will soon realize that everyone has different experiences and different favorite places in the city, providing you with many new places to discover.
+You will soon realize that everyone has different experiences and favorite places in the city, providing you with many new places to discover.

-The one thing that reading a book or talking to someone cannot do, is provide you with the experience of wandering Paris on foot.
+The one thing that reading a book or talking to someone cannot do is provide you with the experience of wandering Paris on foot.
 I cannot explain the serene moments I had walking to school each day along the river or aimlessly winding through narrow streets lined with bookshops and galleries.
 I discovered some of my favorite places in Paris by wandering.
-The people watching, the sounds of the city, and the colors as the seasons change all add to the ecstasy that is experiencing Paris as a local — a once-in-a-lifetime opportunity for most students.
+The people watching, the sounds of the city, and the colors as the seasons change all add to the ecstasy of experiencing Paris as a local — a once-in-a-lifetime opportunity for most students.

 After spending five months frolicking through the enchanting neighborhoods, I fell in love with the atmosphere that oozed from every open door and with every spoken word.
 There is something comforting about walking to the market each Sunday to be faced with the most vibrant array of fruits, vegetables, and dairy products imaginable.
 There is warmth in saying bonjour to the man across the hall.
 There is calm in returning home from a day out in the city and looking out the window at the timeless cityscape.
 There is something special about living in Paris and getting to know places you would never have discovered as a tourist.
 Yet there is also excitement in knowing that you will never honestly know Paris.
 There will be something new to see, something you never knew existed.

 On my last day in Paris, I confidently said, "Bonjour Monsieur," as I passed the little store down the street, constantly overflowing with dusty vegetables and overripe fruit.
 “Bonjour mademoiselle!
 C'est notre petite touriste," he bellowed back from behind a crate of cereal boxes.
 No matter how hard I tried, I realized I would always be an outsider, a tourist.
-Only now, I could understand what was being said to me.
+Only now could I understand what was being said to me.

 The best part about going on a student exchange in Paris is falling in love with the city in your unique fashion.
 Everyone's experience of Paris is different.
 I know mine is unique and special to me, my little pieces of Paris.